 Incidents involving migrant deaths and disappearances are categorized in two ways based on the physical location in which they reportedly occurred.
 Both of these variables can be viewed by downloading the Missing Migrants Project database from this page.
 First, they are categorized by the geographical sub-regions of the United Nations Statistics Division’s geoscheme.
 The composition of these regions is available on the United Nations website here.
+In the Missing Migrants Project database, this is the “UNSD Geographical Grouping”.
 These regions are included for academic and statistical purposes.
-Generally, when migrant deaths and disappearances occur at sea, they are included in the region nearest to the body of water in which they occurred.
+Generally, when deaths and disappearances occur over water, they are included in the region nearest to the body of water in which they occurred.
 For example, deaths in the Bay of Bengal are categorized under South-Eastern Asia.
 Some bodies of water, such as the Mediterranean Sea, border several UN sub-regions, and deaths in these areas are consequently left uncategorized.

 Please note that these regional categorizations may change as new patterns of migration emerge, and as data collection for the Missing Migrants Project improves.